 - It is not a third world place with old, rickety cars, pot-holed streets, and begging children.

 - It is not a place where you need a dictionary or a translator to be understood or to communicate.
-Read the rest of this entry
+Read the rest of this story

 This is not a story about tourist attractions in Malaysia, temples, cultures and festivals.
 It is a very human story, something that happened to me, and something that changed my way of thinking.